 - Mail — post payment and tear-off section to PO Box 573, Atherton Qld 4883.
 Make cheques and money orders payable to Tablelands Regional Council.

 To help ease financial burden, payment by agreed arrangement may be accepted.
-Instalments can be made on a weekly, fortnightly or monthly basis, provided the full amount is paid by the due date.
+Instalments can be made on a weekly, fortnightly or monthly basis, provided the full amount is paid by the relevant half-year ending period.
 Apply now for a payment arrangement.

 Don’t Wait for the Date